51

 Department: Newcastle Business School

-With over 10 years of full-time experience in a corporate setting, I have held roles as a Senior Data Analyst, Data Analytics Subject Matter Expert (SME), and Data Scientist, demonstrating a strong foundation in data analysis and strategy.
+With over 10 years of full-time experience in a corporate setting, I have held roles as a Senior Data Analyst (Fin Crime), Manager/Data Analytics Subject Matter Expert (Fin Crime), and Director/Data Scientist, demonstrating a strong foundation in data analysis and strategy.

 Since August 2021, I have been working with 51, where I teach a variety of accounting and finance-related modules.
-My work extends into research, focusing on the intersection of finance, psychology, and group differences, showcasing my commitment to interdisciplinary study.
+My work extends into research, focusing on the intersection of finance, behavioural psychology, criminality, and group differences, showcasing my commitment to interdisciplinary study.
 I hold a PhD in Finance (Essex University), an MSc in Accounting, Finance, and Strategic Investments (Newcastle University Business School), and a BA (Hons) in Business and Finance Management (University of Sunderland).
 I have also achieved the Fellowship in Higher Education Academy (FHEA).

 William Klubinski